adobe/aio-theme/README.md

 Use `videos` give the imported video varaiables in an array example `videos={[video1,video2,...]}`

 Use `position` to position the video left/right.
-Default it position to left
+By default it position to left.

 Use `variant` to specify full width or half width values are fullWidth,halfWidth.
 By default it is fullWidth.